 . . .

-For the full review, see:
+For the full commentary, see:

-(Note: ellipses added.)
+(Note: last ellipsis in original, other ellipses added.)